Policies and Guidelines

 • All memberships include both tennis and pickleball

-• All members 13 years and older have access to the courts and will be able to set up booking privileges to reserve court times for their own use
+• Adult, Youth/Young Adult and Limited Members have access to the courts and will be able to set up booking privileges to reserve court times for their own use

 • Membership types and fee structure, will be reviewed periodically and adjustments may be made, as determined by the Board of Directors